OperaGraecaAdnotata/OGA/README.md

-The present repository contains a few useful manually annotated files used to create annotations in OGA, whose expansion and correction anyone can contribute to.
+The present repository contains a few useful manually annotated files used to create annotations in OGA, whose expansion and correction anyone can contribute to by opening a GitHub Issue or Discussion.

 The corpus can be queried by: